Classification of compounds in chemistry can be classified generally two broad groups.

 (b) Heterogeneous Mixture

-Mixture that do not have
+Mixtures that do not have

 uniform composition throughout. e.g. Soil, rocks, and wood.

-water and air.
+water, and air.

-dioxide, noble gases and water vapour.
+dioxide, noble gases, and water vapour.

-mineral salt and vitamins.
+mineral salt, and vitamins.

 Compound

-1) It is formed by
+1) It is formed by a chemical combination of atoms of an element.

-and form a new substance.
 3) Compounds always have fixed composition by mass.

 4) The compounds cannot separated by physical means.
 Every compound is

-Compound have sharp and fixed melting point.
+Compounds have sharp and fixed melting points.

 Mixture

-1) Mixture is formed by
+1) Mixture is formed by the simple mixing up of the substance.

 shows properties of the constituents.
 It consists of two or more components and